SuperDARN/pydarn/docs/user/coordinates.md

 the additional permissions listed below.
 -->

-# Ranges, Coords and Projs
+# Range Estimations, Coordinate Systems and Projections
 ---

 pyDARN uses several different measurement and plotting systems to easily allow the user to customise their plots, this page aims to describe their uses: